Code

 • Customer Fields allows you to build custom registration forms and retrieve valuable data from customers at just the right time.

-• Meteor Mega Menu offers a variety of beautiful dropdown menu templates which you can attach to your exisiting Shopify navigation, meaning your store could have a menu makeover in minutes.
+• Meteor Mega Menu offers a variety of beautiful dropdown menu templates which you can attach to your existing Shopify navigation, meaning your store could have a menu makeover in minutes.